Preventing Diabetes Mellitus Complications

 Taking care of your feet

-Diabetes may cause you to have poor blood circulation to your legs and feet.
-Because of this, taking care of your feet is very important.
-Diabetes can cause:
+Diabetes may cause you to have poor blood flow to your legs and feet.
+It can also cause:

-The skin on the feet to get thinner, break more easily, and heal more slowly.
+The skin on your feet to get thinner, break more easily, and heal more slowly.

-Nerve damage in your legs and feet, which results in decreased feeling.
-You may not notice minor injuries that could lead to serious problems.
+Nerve damage in your legs and feet.
+This can result in less feeling.
+You may not notice small injuries.
+This could lead to bigger problems.

 To avoid foot problems: